-For example, The Coca Cola Company made a #ShareACoke campaign in order to encourage the consumers to buy personalized Coca Cola bottles as gifts to each other.
+For example, The Coca Cola Company made a #ShareACoke campaign to encourage consumers to buy personalized Coca Cola bottles as gifts to each other.

-Then, L’Oreal made a campaign under the hashtag #WorthSaying which is aimed to encourage women to find out what’s important to them and what is “worth saying”.
-The campaign included famous celebrities like Jennifer Lopez so it was a great success and the hashtag became viral.
+Then, L’Oreal made a campaign under the hashtag #WorthSaying, which is aimed to encourage women to find out what’s important to them and what is “worth saying.”
+The campaign included celebrities like Jennifer Lopez so it was a great success and the hashtag became viral.